Thursday, September 1, 2011

 · Scour the web sites to the right about the many showcases offered in your area.
 The summer of your sophomore year is when college scouts get serious.
 Start sending your profile sheets and letters with more frequency before every showcase and camp or tournament you attend and personalize the letters to each coach.

-· If there is a Perfect Game or Team One in your area attend those.
+· If there is a Perfect Game event in your area attend those.
 They will prove invaluable to your reputation as a player.
 If they don’t have a showcase, there are many more.
 Look to the right for the showcases in your area.

 · If you get more letters back, respond to every one, no matter if they are not in your top 10.
 Leave all doors wide open.